Earthquake in Türkiye and Syria

 Destruction in Gaziantep, Türkiye after a magnitude 7.8 earthquake hit Türkiye and Syria in February 2023.
 Pictures were taken hours after the impact.
 Ayham Taha/CARE

-The deadly earthquakes that struck south-central Türkiye and northwest Syria have killed more than 50,000 people and injured tens of thousands more.
+The deadly earthquake that struck south-central Türkiye and northwest Syria have killed more than 50,000 people and injured tens of thousands more.
 In the hardest-hit provinces in across Türkiye and northwest Syria, 17.9 million people were affected, 2.7 million people have been displaced and 1.9 million people are living in temporary shelters.
-More than 175,000 buildings collapsed or are heavily damaged, generating more than 116 million tons of rubble.
+Hundreds of thousands of buildings have collapsed or are heavily damaged.

 More than 60 per cent of the 4.6 million population of Northwest Syria are already displaced from their homes and are now facing renewed displacement due to the earthquake.